diezcami/diezcami.github.io/resume.markdown

 notitle: true
 ---
 # Biography
-I’m a 22 year old university student taking up Computer Science in Manila.
-I love learning, building and doing just about anything with code.
-If I'm not developing projects, I'm probably studying for my classes, cooking, hanging out with my friends, or taking a few [photos](http://diezcami.vsco.co).
+Hi, I'm Cami!
+I'm a 22y/o individual who's adjusting to life after college and enjoying every minute of it.
+I love cooking, taking photos, and hanging out with my friends.
+On a good day, you'll probably find me sitting in a cafe with my laptop and a cup of milk tea.

 # Skills
-I'm primarily interested in iOS and web development.
-I have ample experience in Swift and Objective-C for iOS development.
-I have designed and implemented the front-end of web applications using Javascript (JQuery), CSS (LESS/SASS), and HTML.
-I have also worked on the back-end of several projects by drafting databases (MySQL, PostgreSQL, NoSQL, MongoDB) and using frameworks such as PHP CodeIgniter (with RESTful), Ruby on Rails, and C# ASP.NET.
-I also have experience coding in Java, C++, Go, and Scheme/Lisp.
+I recently graduated from one of the top universities in the Philippines as a distinguished student leader with high academic honors.
+From a young age, I have been exposed to business operations and management strategies used in my family's business, giving me a strong background in business administrative processes.
+I am a highly competitive individual with a keen eye for detail who loves taking on challenges alongside other people.

-Aside from programming, I have also spent a significant part of my university life participating in extracurricular activities.
-I enjoy managing and pioneering projects, especially in the company of a great team.
-I have led and significantly contributed to the success of several events such as Hackathons, workshops (i.e., Github Patchwork Manila), and outreach programs.
+As a developer, I have experience working with various frameworks and platforms (i.e., Mobile Apps, Web Apps, Systems).
+I have designed and implemented the front-end of several applications, as well as worked on the back-end of platforms by drafting databases (MySQL, PostgreSQL, NoSQL, MongoDB) and using frameworks such as PHP CodeIgniter (with RESTful), Ruby on Rails, and C# ASP.NET.
+Additionally, I have a specialization in data science and analytics, and have used platforms like RapidMiner and SAP for mining data, creating models, and deploying outputs.

-If you'd like to know more about my work, you can contact me or download my resume using the buttons below :)
+I'm primarily interested in organizational development and setting quality standards for business and software development through data-driven strategies.
+My specialties include software engineering, operations management, process streamlining, and data analysis.
+If you'd like to know more about my work, feel free to contact me or download my resume using the buttons below :-)

 # Links
 <div style="text-align: left">
     <a class="resume" href="{{ site.baseurl }}/resources/content/resume.pdf" target="_blank">
-      <i class="fa fa-download"></i> One Page Resume
+      <i class="fa fa-download"></i> One-Page Resume
     </a>
     <a class="link" href="mailto:diezcami@gmail.com" target="_blank">
-      <i class="fa fa-envelope"></i> Email
+      <i class="fa fa-envelope"></i> E-Mail
     </a>
     <a class="link" href='http://diezcami.vsco.co' target="_blank">
       <i class="fa fa-camera-retro"></i> VSCO